DavidCary/CA-SB1288/README.md

 This reference implementation includes an extension to the STV tabulation logic that provides for alternative conditions for defeating
 candidates: batch defeats of multiple candidates and deferred distribution of surplus.
-These features were part of SB 1288 when it was introduced, but later removed and identified for specification as California Secretary of State regulations, as authorized by SB 1288.
+These features were part of preliminary versions of SB 1288, but were later removed and identified for specification as California Secretary of State regulations, as authorized by SB 1288.

 For more information about these features, please read this [additional description](stv-altdefs.html).